Oftentimes, the art of online marketing seems to employ skills which rather resemble a flair for archery.

 Let’s see it in action now.

-First, make sure you go to the right upper side of the tab to select the country you want to rank for – Squirrly now offers you 26 options:
+First, make sure to select the country you want to rank for – Squirrly now offers you over 100 countries:

 When digging for local keywords, even the last minute details are important.
 Word order is one of them.
 It matters if you choose to optimize for “bookshop Atlanta” or “Atlanta bookshop” on Google.com.